 Children raised in impoverished environments are at higher risk for a wide variety of health and social problems, including poor performance in school.
 The challenges they face in childhood can diminish their chances for successful adult lives.

 How is Ulster County performing?

-In 2010-14, poverty in Ulster County was highest among African American children (26%) and lowest among white children (11%).
+In 2011-15, poverty in Ulster County was highest among African American children at 26%, 22% among Hispanic children and lowest among white children (12%).
 Populations among other racial or ethnic groups were too small for reliable estimates of the child poverty rate.
-From 2000 through 2010-14, poverty rates among white children stayed constant while they fell for other ethnicities.
+From 2000 through 2011-15, poverty rates among white children have increased slightly while they fell for other ethnicities.
 Ulster County had the highest poverty rate for Hispanic children (22%) in the region.